 Originally developed at Google, Kubernetes is a system for automating the process of managing containers — such as those created with Docker — including deployment and scaling.
 Kubernetes does this by grouping containers that make up an application “into logical units for easy management and discovery.”

 By combining the above systems and platforms, ClearScale was able to create a custom solution that’s 90% cloud-agnostic; only 10% of the final application requires customization specific to the cloud platform being used.

 Not only did this solution empower our client with the ability to provide a superior experience to their customers — regardless of the cloud platform they prefer — it also provided a platform that’s far more robust than their original on-site software.
 In addition, because the final product is 90% cloud-agnostic, it guarantees high availability as well as more robust security and disaster recovery, which is extremely important to banks and financial institutions.

-ClearScale, has proven experience building and implementing multi-cloud approaches.
+ClearScale, has proven experience building and implementing microservices transformation.
 As more and more companies migrate their existing software and services to the cloud, it’s important to choose the right solution and the right cloud consultant to help make this pivotal transition.